bardonolado/convoflow/README.md

         else if (data == "bad") intent = "something-bad";
         else if (data == "idiot") intent = "something-rude";

-	/* set the intent into session storage, can be retrieve later on */ if (intent) session.storage.set("intent", intent);
+	    /* set the intent into session state, can be retrieve later on */ if (intent) session.state.intent = intent;

         /* ensure to keep the flow going */ return course.next();